(v) Process of making digital information accessible to the average user

 Related to the problem of not being able to find the data is the problem of not knowing whether or not you can trust it.
 The old way of dealing with this is to establish a system of top-down governance where IT manages the data, ensures data quality, establishes business rules, and performs the analysis.

 Typically, access controls are provided to established administrators.
 But by erecting a wall between the people who managed the data, ensured data quality and performed the analysis – and the business users who needed to act on it – they didn’t allow for the free-flow of information necessary to move with agility.

 Existing business intelligence and data analysis tools just weren’t designed for the self-service analytics world we find ourselves in today.

-Freeing up access to your data by taking a more grassroots approach to data management and governance means everyone in your organization, not just your IT group can easily find, understand, and collaborate on the data they need to make impactful business decisions.
+Freeing up access to your data by taking a more grassroots approach to data management and data governance means everyone in your organization, not just your IT group, can easily find, understand, and collaborate on the data they need to make impactful business decisions.

 The latest generation of data visualization and reporting tools have democratized access to data and are only slightly more complicated to learn and use than the spreadsheets and charting apps that preceded them (but with much better visualizations).
 These tools have leveled the playing field and provided an even greater need for a data catalog to support them.
 Data catalogs play well with self-service analytics tools by providing a tool-agnostic approach to data cataloguing.
 You can use a data catalog to search your enterprise data sources and BI tools, and to learn how the data assets they contain are being used within your organization.
 A data catalog injects the metadata along with the tables, schema, queries and other data.